-This report gives comfort that fourth-quarter earnings for the builders will be decent.
-Lennar (LEN) and KB Home (KBH) have November fiscal years and have already reported.
-Toll Brothers (TOL), Ryland (RYL), and Meritage (MTH) are coming up soon.
+Given the strength of first quarter earnings, this report isn’t a surprise.
+Lennar (LEN), KB Home (KBH), Toll Brothers (TOL), Ryland (RYL), and Meritage (MTH) all reported strong earnings.
 The NAHB is forecasting a 29% increase in housing starts this year.

 Shortages of skilled labor have been a problem for the homebuilding industry as well as the mortgage industry.
 Since the bubble burst, employment in these sectors dropped so dramatically that many skilled workers found jobs in other sectors of the economy.
 Skilled construction workers were absorbed by the energy sector and trucking.

-At some point, demographics will take over.
+The increase in consumer sentiment is starting to drive more business for homebuilders.
 Housing starts have been so low for so long that there’s some real pent-up demand that will unleash as the economy improves.
-The Homebuilder ETF (XHB) didn’t really react to the news.
-As the job market improves, the first-time homebuyer should reappear, which would create a wind at the back of the homebuilders.
+The Homebuilder ETF (XHB) rallied on the news.
+As the job market improves, the first-time homebuyer should re-appear, which would create a wind at the back of the homebuilders.